 Council has investments in land and other organisations that it manages for the benefit of the community and to generate income.
+The functions comprising this activity are:

-- 1. Local Authority Shared Services (LASS)
+- 1. Waikato Local Authority Shared Services (WLASS)

 - 2. Council Owned Quarries

 - 3. Inframax Construction Limited